Adalab/bda-modulo-2-evaluacion-final-MATC-90/README.md

 ### 5. Open and run the notebook

-Open `Ejercicio_final_SQL_phyton.ipynb` in Jupyter Notebook or VS Code and run the cells in order.
+Open `Final_Exercise_SQL_python.ipynb` in Jupyter Notebook or VS Code and run the cells in order.

 ---